pharmaverse/ggsurvfit/README.md

   # update figure labels/titles
   labs(
     y = "Probability of survival",
-    title = "Recurrence by Time Since Surgery to Randomization", ) +
+    title = "Recurrence by Time From Surgery to Randomization", ) +
-  # reduce padding on edges of figure, and format axes
+  # reduce padding on edges of figure and format axes
   scale_y_continuous(label = scales::percent,
                      breaks = seq(0, 1, by = 0.2),
                      expand = c(0.015, 0)) +